 3. Financial Environment

 The financial environment of the business is very crucial to its viability.
-In this connection, decisions about optimum capital investment operating capacity, the appropriate level of pricing-sources and application of funds etc., must be considered.
+In this connection, decisions about optimum capital investment operating capacity, the appropriate level of pricing-sources and application of funds, etc., must be considered.

 In considering capital investment decisions, financial and nonfinancial evaluations are essential.

-The factors involved in the financial evaluation are:
+The factors involved in financial evaluation are: